OfficialPhilcomm/staticz/readme.md

 Javascript files work the same way.
 The helper `= javascript scripts_toggle_path` helps you to link files the same way as [links](#links) and [stylesheets](#stylesheets).

 ### Build
-You can build the project with `statics build`.
+You can build the project with `staticz build`.
 All files included in the manifest will be built and put into the `build` folder.
 In a CI workflow, you can then take the build files and push them to a static website server.